 How Residential is Revamping Retail

 New mixed-use developments are thriving throughout the country.
 The reason is simple: people want convenience close to home.
-But this new trend is not just advantageous to the lifestyle of everyday Americans.
+But this new trend is not just advantageous to the lifestyle of everyday Americas.
 It’s a huge opportunity for the savvy retailer.

 The Benefits of Mixed-Use Developments

 With anchor stores on the decline, mixed-use developments offer new opportunities.
 Retail developers get to turn excess land into income by selling or leasing it to a residential developer.
 Like the living space going up around Towson Town Center, these residences can help transform retail assets from shopping destinations into attractive areas for life, work and play.